austinj/tpt_scraper/README.md

 The collected data is then saved to a CSV file.

-This web scraper was created as part of a paid project for ecuational research under Lydia Beahm, a professor in the Department of Education and Human Development at Clemson University.
+This web scraper was created as part of a paid project for educuational research under Lydia Beahm, a professor in the Department of Education and Human Development at Clemson University.

 ---